MackHalliday/chatgpt_to_anki_flashcards/README.md

 ```
   - [Where do I find my API Key?](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)
-  - Note: OpenAI will not work until Billing is enabled on the account
+  - Please note, OpenAI will not work until Billing is enabled on the account.

 ## How to Use